 As a result of the change in the NHIS sample design in 2006, a new set of variance strata and PSUs have been established for variance estimation purposes for use with MEPS Panel 12 and subsequent MEPS panels.
-There were 203 variance estimation strata associated with MEPS Panel 11 and 165 variance strata associated with MEPS Panel 12, or 368 variance strata in all, providing a substantial number of degrees of freedom for subgroups as well as the nation as a whole.
+There were 165 variance strata associated with both MEPS Panel 13 and Panel 14, providing a substantial number of degrees of freedom for subgroups as well as the nation as a whole.
 Each variance stratum contains either two or three variance estimation PSUs.